thruthesky/flutterbase_v2/README.md

 * When there is platform error, `FlutterbaseAuthService::onPlatformException()` will be called and the error will be thrown to parent.
 You can catch the error like below.

+  * The right way to handle error on social login to wrap with `try & catch` block.

 ``` dart
 onTap: () async {
   try {